YoinkBird/cyclesafe/report/report.md

 #### Overview of Modeling Stage:

-The stub_model was quickly implemented in order to develop the framework for modeling and deployment as well as for data exploration.
+The Enablement Model was quickly implemented in order to develop the framework for modeling and deployment as well as for data exploration.
-It was then replaced by the interpretable_model, which was quickly found to rely on features which were not available in deployment.
+It was then replaced by the Feature Reduction Model, which was quickly found to rely on features which were not available in deployment.
-The interpretable_model2 is the re-implemented interpretable_model containing only features which could be obtained once deployed.
+The Routing Model is the re-implemented Feature Reduction Model containing only features which could be obtained once deployed.
 Further models were not implemented at this time.
 <!--
 @FUTUREWORK: Improve precision and accuracy